Pamela L. Jennings, PhD

 Laura joined CDI in 2013 with more than 15 years of experience within the UNC system where she was responsible for administration, communication, and organization at the senior level.
 With a background in marketing, graphic design, and digital communications, her passion lies where strategy and creative intersect with technology.
 Driven to keep up with the latest tech trends, Laura constantly explores new tools to achieve fully integrated, results-oriented marketing objectives.

 Richard joined CDI in 2008.
-He has nearly single-handedly built the center's computational infrastructure, anticipating growth to support functions of a wide interdisciplinary range of research and design collaborators going forward.
-Richard's experience as a photographer supports CDI projects and webcasting of the increasing number of seminars and events.
-He relies on more than 20 years' experience in technology systems development, entrepreneurship and mentoring.
+He has nearly single-handedly built the center's computational infrastructure, anticipating growth to support functions of a wide interdisciplinary range of research and design collaborators.
+He relies on more than 25 years' experience in technology systems development, entrepreneurship and mentoring.